mpolednik/mpolednik.github.io/_posts/2017-09-13-vgpu-in-ovirt.md

 ## Introduction

-In oVirt 4.1.4, we added a new feature called vGPU passthrough. vGPU is a technology that allows us to "shard" a physical GPU (that supports vGPU) into number of smaller instances.
+In oVirt 4.1.4, we added a new feature called vGPU passthrough. vGPU is a technology that allows us to "shard" a physical GPU (GRID capable, like NVIDIA Tesla M60) into number of smaller instances.
 Each instance can then be assigned to a VM, giving us the ability to run GPU-accelerated workloads.
 There is quite a bit of setup required to get the vGPU instance into the VM, and this is where oVirt comes to picture: it requires one time (per hypervisor and per VM) setup, but after that the vGPU creation and deletion is happening seamlessly.
 This post serves as a step-by-step guide to getting the vGPU feature up and running.

 <!--more-->